1 Introduction

 Use Vehicle to define other forms of Robustness property from Casadio et al.

-*Please note: although the _Vehiclelanguage is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.
+Please note: although the Vehicle language is rich enough to compile all the robustness definitions, not all definitions will be feasible for Marabou that can have only one occurence of a neural network per specification.

 3.5.6 Exercise (**): Other Distances in Vehicle